Defeating Cyber Security Deficits with a 1-2 Punch

 1. You are going to make about 9% more than other IT workers do at current compensation rates.

 Another report included “A report from Cisco puts the global figure at one million cybersecurity job openings.
-The demand for the (cybersecurity) workforce is expected to rise to 6 million (globally) by 2019, with a projected shortfall of 1.5 million” stated Michael Brown, CEO at Symantec, the world’s largest security software vendor.”
-This only turns up the anxiety level on companies who are scrambling to avoid being the “breach du jour”.
+The demand for the (cybersecurity) workforce is expected to rise to 6 million (globally) by 2019, with a projected shortfall of 1.5 million,” stated Michael Brown, CEO at Symantec, the world’s largest security software vendor.”
+This only turns up the anxiety level in companies that are scrambling to avoid being the “breach du jour”.

-Compounding matters are that there is a significant increase in regulatory and compliance requirements across all industries.
+Compounding matters is that there is a significant increase in regulatory and compliance requirements across all industries.
 Every compliance framework out there went through major overhauls in 2015.
-In some cases as is the case for the SSAE 16; doubled in complexity.
+In some cases, as is the case for the SSAE 16, doubled in complexity.
 The situation just got more expensive and complex.

 Retain a Cybervisor®

-Retaining the help from dedicated and verifiable cyber security experts costs less than the expense of hiring just one (1) cyber security employee.
-And yes, that was a plural not singular expert.
-With professional Cybervisor services companies get the expertise of many seasoned experts who collaborate and stand together to support their clients.
+Retaining the help from dedicated and verifiable cybersecurity experts costs less than the expense of hiring just one (1) cybersecurity employee.
+And yes, that was a plural, not a singular expert.
+With professional Cybervisor services, companies get the expertise of many seasoned experts who collaborate and stand together to support their clients.

 ITAM is an intelligently designed GRC tool that gets you from zero to compliance in record time by eliminating the audit anarchy you are accustomed to.
-There is a superior solution to this old-school problem and ITAM is keystone to that solution.
+There is a superior solution to this old-school problem, and ITAM is the keystone to that solution.

 The Fallacy of Despair: Why your security breach is not inevitable!